 Make a New Password

 Change your credentials right away from another device whenever you have grounds to suspect spyware is jeopardizing your privacy.
 Otherwise, hackers can simply use spyware to obtain your new credentials.
-Choose safe passwords, and think about enhancing security by using two-factor authentication.

 Update Your Apps and Operating System